-FORM 10-Q

-(Mark One)

-E QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended September 30, 2017

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number: 000-51026

-Monolithic Power Systems, Inc. (Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-77-0466789 (I.R.S.
-Employer Identification Number)

-79 Great Oaks Boulevard, San Jose, CA 95119 (Address of principal executive offices)(Zip code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square ed filer \Box Non-accelerated filer \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \blacksquare Accelerated filer \Box

-Smaller reporting company \Box Emer

-Emerging growth company \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗷

-There were 41,516,913 shares of the registrant's common stock issued and outstanding as of October 30, 2017.
+FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE E SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended I March 31, 2018 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number: 000-51026 Monolithic Power Syste (Exact name of registrant as specif Delaware (State or other jurisdiction of incorporation or organization) 77-0466789 (I.R.S.
+Employer Identification Number) 79 Great Oaks Boulevard, San (Address of principal executive of (408) 826-0600 (Registrant's telephone number, inc Indicate by check mark whether the registrant (1) has filed all reports required to be fil during the preceding 12 months (or for such shorter period that the registrant was required requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted electronically and posted required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.40 shorter period that the registrant was required to submit and post such files).
+Yes 5 of this chapter) during the preceding 12 months (or for such Indicate by check mark whether the registrant is a large accelerated filer, an accelerate emerging growth company.
+See the definitions of "large accelerated filer," "accelerate company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $\blacksquare$ Accelerated filer $\square$ Non-accelerated filer $\square$ S Emerging growth company $\square$ maller reporting company If an emerging growth company, indicate by check mark if the registrant has elected n or revised financial accounting standards provided pursuant to Section 13(a) of the Ex Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
+Yes □ No 🗷 There were 42,187,416 shares of the registrant's common stock issued and outstanding g as of May 3, 2018.